 Expect impatient beeping of horns (more so than the norm), especially at traffic lights.

 We love this bread and like to join the sunset queues to buy it fresh and hot from the oven.
 We make the most of it at this time of year!

 Look out for the minarets

-This is no gaudy light show; it’s all very subtle and just one of the gentle reminders (for us) that we are still in the month of Ramazan.
+This is no gaudy light show; it’s all very subtle and just one of the gentle reminders (for us) that we are still in the holy month of Ramazan.

 Ramazan events around Fethiye

-Iftar dinners and evening times are also a time of joy in Turkey, and, in Fethiye, and other towns around Turkey, there is an Iftar Çadırı (Iftar tent) for serving food to people; often the needy or guests in town.
+Iftar dinners and evening times are also a time of joy in Turkey.
+In Fethiye, and other towns around Turkey, there is an Iftar Çadırı (Iftar tent) for serving food to people; often the needy or guests in town.